Red cabbage slaw is an ultra-crisp and creamy slaw with shredded red cabbage, grated carrots, and a creamy and tangy dressing to coat it all.

 To make it extra tasty, we add shredded carrots to add sweetness and a touch of parsley for freshness.

 We then add tangy and creamy dressing made with our vegan mayo (any other mayo works) and Greek-style yogurt (non-dairy yogurt works too).

 The yogurt is a game changer because it allows us to make a dressing that is healthier than a 100% mayo dressing while retaining a creamy-dreamy texture and tangy flavor.

-This red cabbage slaw is perfect for any special occasion - Halloween, Thanksgiving, Christmas, and even new years eve.
+This red cabbage slaw is perfect for any special occasion like summer cookouts and barbecues, Halloween celebrations, Thanksgiving, or winter holidays.

-Red or purple cabbage is our favorite type for slaws because it’s super crunchy and packed with an incredible amount of antioxidants.
+Red or purple cabbage is our favorite type for slaws because it’s super crunchy and packed with incredible antioxidants.